iPhone Passcode Hack – Video Debunked

 New iPhone passcode hack: No more than a fake

 Well, he really tried and convinced a quite a few people on Facebook to share his mock iPhone hacking tutorial.
 But we are absolutely positive that Antony Pape faked the process behind this video and it is demonstrably false.
-A nice detail is that some might not even notice that this won’t work with a stranger’s iPhone, because people might unknowingly unlock their own device via Touch ID while trying to re-enact the video.
+A nice detail is that some might not even notice that this won’t work with a stranger’s iPhone, because people might unknowingly unlock their own device via Touch ID while trying to re-enact the video hoping to achieve an iOS passcode hack.